dingdl/ds-learning-projects/README.md

 # My data science learning projects

-This repo contains all the learning projects that I have been doing for data science.
-These projects involve classfication, clustering, regression based on machine learning techniques.
+This repo contains all the projects that I have done to improve my data science skills.
+Most of them are the course projects from my Udacity programs.